SUVAT Equations Explained: GCSE & A-Level Physics Guide

 Master the SUVAT equations for GCSE and A-Level physics.
 Learn each equation, when to use them, worked examples and common exam mistakes.

 The SUVAT equations are the backbone of mechanics in both GCSE and A-Level Physics.
-Whether you are studying motion for the first time or revising for your final exams, understanding these five equations and knowing when to apply each one will unlock a huge number of marks.
-This guide breaks down everything you need to know.
+Whether you’re meeting kinematics for the first time or cramming before your final exams, these five equations are your ticket to a huge chunk of marks.
+Get comfortable with them now.
+You’ll thank yourself later.

 What Does SUVAT Stand For?